Currently only urgent foot screening appointment are taking place. If you have any concerns, talk to your GP or Community Podiatrist.

 You might already be getting these checks, but did you know that the healthcare essentials cover things like advice on diet and a free flu jab too?

-If your bloods have been requested and you are unable to get them taken at your GP practice, please contact the Falkirk Community Hub on 01324 616155 to arrange an appointment.
+If your bloods have been requested and you are unable to get them taken at your GP practice, please contact the Phlebotomy Hub on 01324 567089 to arrange an appointment.
+Please note the phlebotomy hub has moved and is now based in area 4/5 in the out patient department in Forth Valley Royal Hospital.